pulumi/docs/pulumi-hugo/themes/default/content/registry/packages/kubernetes/how-to-guides/guestbook.md

     This code creates three Kubernetes Services, each with an associated Deployment.
 The full Kubernetes object model is available to us, giving us the full power of Kubernetes right away.

 1. (Optional) By default, our frontend Service will be of type `ClusterIP`.
-This will work on Minikube, but for most production Kubernetes clusters, we will want it to be of type `LoadBalancer`, ensuring that a load balancer in your target cloud environment is allocated.
+This will work on Minikube and similar dev/local clusters; however, for most production Kubernetes clusters, we'll want a `LoadBalancer` Service to ensure a load balancer gets allocated in your target cloud environment.

     The above code uses [configuration]({{< relref "/docs/intro/concepts/config" >}}) to make this parameterizable.
     If you'd like our program to use a load balancer, simply run: